Zuckerberg to Facebook: be careful how we all act in 2018

-Under these conditions Zuckerberg's personal challenge to himself is to, "focus on fixing these important issues" as well.
+Under these conditions Zuckerberg's personal challenge to himself is to "focus on fixing these important issues."

 Be respectful, keep it clean and stay on topic.
 We'll remove comments that violate our policy.